Blog

 Kitchen products can be easy to dismiss because they rinse away, but fragrance and repeated hand contact still show up in the shopping decision for many families.

-The calmer approach is to look for fragrance clarity, source evidence, label directions, and the exact Amazon variant before restocking.
+The calmer approach is to look for fragrance clarity, sources, label directions, and the exact Amazon version before restocking.

 EPA Safer ChoiceEWG Guide to Healthy Cleaning